 Finding related work can take forever if you do not understand the trick.
 You can keep on googling with several keywords and you will find a thousand entries.
 This is not efficient.
 There is a better way.
 I called it "snowballing and backtracking" technique:

-First, find out which papers are the current state-of-art in your area (state-of-the-art means there will be only a few number of papers and they are often published in the flagship conference and within the last few years).
+First, find out which papers are the current state-of-art in your area.
 If you are unsure whether certain papers are good, ask your supervisor.

 Second, take note (1) what are the related work they commonly cited (snowballing), and (2) what are the related work that commonly cites them (backtracking).
-Most digital library (e.g, ACM) allows you to quickly find those two.
-If the paper you selected is right, this process should allow you to identify at least 50% of the related work you are required to cite.
-This is efficient and totally acceptable within the academia.
-Your job is to responsibly select which related work relates to you.
+Most digital library (e.g, ACM, IEEE) allows you to quickly find those two.

 Third, go inside each (1) and (2), and read their related work, and repeat the second steps around two to three times.
 Through this process, slowly build a network of what is important in your field and how most experts relate their own work with these related work.
 In most of the times, you will find around ~1-5 key papers, while the rest 10+ are more like supporting papers.
 By now, you should a clear idea what should be written in your Related Work section.